cs160-berkeley/github-scripts/README.md

 ./tag_repos.pl your_github_token your_org_id
 ```

-## Creating new teams, adding team members, and creating team repos
+## Team management

-This requires csv files that include team info.
-See the file headers for more
+Creating new teams, adding team members, and creating team repos: This requires
-info.
+csv files that include team info.
+See the file headers for more info.

 * `create-team-and-add-members.pl` creates new teams and adds team members.
 * `create-repo-for-team.pl` creates a team repo for each team.